Leo Amino, “Refractional #85” (1972)

 Leo Amino background

 Leo Amino is the first artist in the United States to use plastics as a principal medium for experiment.
 He is responsible for the innovation of cast plastics in the history of modern sculpture.
-Inspired in part by the Plexiglas experiments of the Russian Constructivists as well as Bauhaus sensibilities, his embrace of light and color as primary elements of sculptural construction anticipated the work of avant-garde American artists in the 1960s, some of whom had been his students.
+Inspired in part by the Plexiglas experiments of the Russian Constructivists as well as Bauhaus sensibilities, his embrace of light and colour as primary elements of sculptural construction anticipated the work of avant-garde American artists in the 1960s, some of whom had been his students.
 Amino shared a resolutely anti-conformist and anti-traditionalist philosophy with the exiles and refugees of the Bauhaus.
 Like fellow experimentalists of his generation Josef Albers and Ad Reinhardt, Amino was initially recognized by the cooperative Artists’s Gallery, where he received his first solo exhibition in 1940.
 After several one-man shows in New York, Amino was invited by Albers to join the faculty of Black Mountain College in the summer of 1946, two years after the college’s integration, where he taught alongside the Albserses, Jacob Lawrence, and Walter Gropius, and informed the education of students Ruth Asawa, Kenneth Noland, and Harry Seidler, among others.
 The first artist in the United States to utilize plastics as a principal material, Amino pioneered this medium more than two decades before its widespread use by other American artists, making him the successor to the Plexiglas experimentations of Bauhaus and constructivist artists Naum Gabo and László Moholy-Nagy.
-The artist’s experiments emerged from dissatisfaction with his attempts to incorporate color into traditional sculptural media, anticipating the concerns of minimalist artists that would not gain widespread attention until the 1960s.
-Amino dedicated the second half of his career exclusively to these ideas, producing a series of “refractional” compositions with light, color, and transparency.*
+The artist’s experiments emerged from dissatisfaction with his attempts to incorporate colour into traditional sculptural media, anticipating the concerns of minimalist artists that would not gain widespread attention until the 1960s.
+Amino dedicated the second half of his career exclusively to these ideas, producing a series of “refractional” compositions with light, colour, and transparency.*

 Imagining a 3D sonic space